stijn-dejongh/ars-rethorica/manuscript/Introduction.md

 at [http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.01.0060](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.01.0060).
 For more background information of Artisto's Rhetoric, you can visit the [Wikipedia page](https://en.wikipedia.org/wiki/Rhetoric_(Aristotle)).

+## Aristotle

+Aristotle, Aristoteles (pronounced *"are-is-toe-tell-less"*) in ancient Greek, was a philosopher and polymath in ancient Greece.
+His writings cover a broad range of subjects spanning the natural sciences, philosophy, linguistics, economics, politics, psychology, and the arts.
+As the founder of the Peripatetic school of philosophy in the Lyceum in Athens, he began the wider Aristotelian tradition that followed, which set the groundwork for the development of modern science.

 ## About this book

 This book was edited for the modern reader, to make the content accessible on modern devices.